 Anticonvulsants are mainly used in the treatment of epilepsy.
 One study looked at the medication levetiracetam and its effect on patients with epilepsy.
 They found hair loss was reported by the 5 patients studied within two months of starting treatment .
 However, the hair loss was believed to resolve itself after stopping treatment.

-Anticoagulants such as warfarin and heparin help to prevent blood clots in people that are at a high risk of their blood clotting.
+Anticoagulants such as warfarin and heparin help to prevent blood clots in people who are at a high risk of blood clotting.
 This can be dangerous, as it can lead to strokes and heart attacks.

 Heparin and warfarin are medications that are known to cause hair loss.
 This hair loss is defined as alopecia but could also be linked to telogen effluvium .
 It’s not fully understood why these medications cause hair loss.
 Other studies state that telogen effluvium occurs in up to 50% of patients taking anticoagulants .

 Hair loss from taking beta-blockers for high blood pressure is a rare but upsetting side effect.
-It’s been associated with the medication Propranolol, and likely to be caused by a toxicity affecting hair follicles .
+It’s been associated with the medication Propranolol and is likely to be caused by toxicity affecting hair follicles .

 The evidence for testosterone therapy and hair loss is more anecdotal.
 The increase in dihydrotestosterone (DHT) levels from testosterone treatment may cause hair loss.
 DHT is a byproduct of testosterone.
 It can cause hair follicles to diminish and eventually stop producing hair.